Electric (Pet Shop Boys album): Release

 Electric is the first Pet Shop Boys studio album that was not released through Parlophone, after 28 years with the label.
 Pet Shop Boys announced the launch of their own label, x2, in partnership with Kobalt Label Services, for Electric and future releases.
 Chris Lowe was given credit for the name x2, pronounced "times two".

 The album was released in the UK on 14 July 2013 on CD, digital download, and LP formats.
 Germany, Austria, Switzerland, Netherlands, Belgium, Luxembourg, Australia, and New Zealand had an earlier release date of 12 July; and in the United States, Canada, South America, Spain, and most other countries, the album was released 16 July.

+A limited-edition LP boxset from The Vinyl Factory was announced in July and released in December 2013.
+The five-disc coloured vinyl set had one song per side and a blank side signed by Tennant and Lowe.
+The pressing was limited to 350 copies, and The Electric Box became a collector's item, with one selling for $2,243 on Discogs in 2023.

+Artwork

+The album cover features a blue zigzag pattern on a white background.
+The pattern represents a lightning strike in an op art style.
+The artist name and album title do not appear on the cover.
+It was designed by Mark Farrow, with input from his colleague Fred Ross, with a focus on how the image would look on a smartphone screen.
+Tennant chose the colour blue as a reference to the lyric "Blue, blue, electric blue" in the David Bowie song "Sound and Vision" (1977).

+The limited-edition boxset included five heavyweight vinyl records in different fluorescent colours—orange, yellow, pink, green, and white—housed in a transparent, multi-coloured acrylic box with fluoroscent-edges.
+The intended effect was a glowing prism.
+The set came with assembly instructions and white gloves for handling the discs, along with an insert listing the tracks and credits.

 Promotion

 On 14 March 2013, Pet Shop Boys debuted a short trailer for Electric on YouTube.
 The entire album was made available for streaming in the United Kingdom via The Guardian on 9 July.

 In support of the album, the duo embarked on the Electric Tour, which began on 22 March 2013 at the Cumbre Tajín festival in Veracruz, Mexico, where they debuted two songs from the album: "Axis" and their cover version of Springsteen's "The Last to Die".
 The tour's first official date took place at the Movistar Arena in Santiago, Chile, on 13 May 2013.
 The setlist featured songs from the forthcoming album, including "Vocal" as the final encore.